FCAS: Dassault ready for “plan B” if cooperation with Airbus fails

 Trappier criticized the inclusion of Spain in the project, which hinders the leadership initially given to France.
 He explained that in the case of a disagreement, matters are sent to the three procurement agencies of the three states.
 “If two states ally, they will make the decisions,” he explained.
 “How can we ensure our French leadership and our French project management in such an organization?”

 He also regretted the inclusion of the Spanish branch of Airbus in the program, which created an imbalance in the negotiations.
-“For the NGF and Pillar 1, it's a two-person household, with Airbus and Dassault, but Airbus weighs two-thirds and Dassault a third.
-The situation is worse: the 50/50 equilibrium where Dassault held the leadership has shifted to two-thirds/one-third.”
+“For the NGF and Pillar 1, it's a two-person household, with Airbus and Dassault.
+But then, Airbus will weigh two-thirds and Dassault a third.
+It shifted from the 50/50 equilibrium where Dassault held the lead, to two-thirds/one-third.”

 And Airbus’ weight in the project already forced Dassault to make concessions.
 For example, Dassault reportedly accepted that about 50% of “work packages” were to be done without a designated manager and that the other half would be divided into three, leaving only a third for the French manufacturer to lead.